Effective LLM Governance Starts with Infrastructure

 A great LLM governance framework is more than a document—it’s a set of active practices.
 Once you’ve defined your principles, it’s time to bring them to life in your daily operations.
 Here’s how to turn your plan into a practical system that guides your team.

-Create clear, actionable policies
+Start with clear, actionable policies

 Your policies are the rulebook for your team.
 They need to be straightforward, providing a clear guide for how everyone should manage and interact with LLMs.
 Instead of vague principles, focus on concrete instructions.
 Specify what data can be used for training or outline the approval process for a new AI feature.
 This clarity removes guesswork and ensures everyone is on the same page, making it easier to maintain consistency and accountability as you scale your AI initiatives.

-Set up systems to monitor performance
+Establish systems to monitor model performance

 An LLM’s performance isn’t static.
 That’s why continuous model monitoring is so important.
 Set up automated checks to track accuracy, fairness, and watch for performance drift or new biases.
 Think of it as a regular health check for your AI, helping you catch and fix issues before they become bigger problems.
 This proactive approach ensures your models remain reliable and effective over time, maintaining trust with both your internal teams and your end-users.